JM 12.04.2025

 02.07.2024

-Image from the video of the forest railway of the future.
+Video of the forest railway of the future.

 New version with simplified crossing.The new barrier-free stop with the cable car technology.
 The cable car also comes down here for boarding and alighting.
 Our current vehicles can be used here to get on and off, or to leave the cable car system and continue on the road as before.
 The solution of a cable car junction, which is important for city centres, is also shown.